coq/ceps/text/008-typed-ltac.md

 Interpretation of a quoted constr is done in two phases, internalization and evaluation.
-- During internalization, variables are resolved and antiquotations are typed, effectively producing a `glob_constr` in Coq implementation terminology, potentially ill-typed.
+- During internalization, variables are resolved and antiquotations are type-checked as Ltac2 terms, effectively producing a `glob_constr` in Coq implementation terminology, potentially ill-typed as a Coq term.
-- During evaluation, a quoted term is fully evaluated to a kernel term, and is in particular type-checked.
+- During evaluation, a quoted term is fully evaluated to a kernel term, and is in particular type-checked in the current environment.

 Internalization is part of the static semantics, i.e. it is done at typing time, while evaluation is part of the dynamic semantics, i.e. it is done when